ovadian/simple/about.md

 Here's another edit so I need to get this into staging.

 Someone else added this line, not me.
 This is to test collaborating with others.

+After reviewing their changes in line 9 above, I've add this line.